elixir-no-nels/ehos-python/docs/usage.md

 ```

-Ehos installs a base image sample configuration file in
+Ehos installs a base image cloud-init sample configuration file in
 /usr/local/share/ehos/base.yaml for a centos system that is a good
-start for a system.
-Be aware that the initial run of the cloud-init
+start for creating a ehos base image.
+Be aware that the initial run of
-script takes a few minutes so be sure that the VM is fully up and
+the cloud-init script takes a few minutes to run, so be sure that the VM is
-running before progressing to creating the backup/image.
-Please notice
+fully up and running before progressing to creating the
-that it is important to spin down the VM prior to making the image, as
+backup/image.
+Please notice that it is important to spin down the VM
-the VM might otherwise get corrupted.
+prior to making the image, as the VM might otherwise get corrupted.